 Native Americans have long used wild cherries as a food source and for their health-promoting qualities.
 Folk herbalists used the bark of Prunus serotina, and it later played a significant role in the first cough syrups produced industrially.
 The bark of wild cherries is sharp and pungent.
-It tastes delicious and is often used as a natural remedy.
+People often use it as a natural remedy due to its delicious taste.
 You may use our powdered wild cherry bark to make pills, liquid extracts, and syrups.
 Since ancient times, the cherry has been associated with virginity; the red fruit's seed is a representation of the uterus.
 Buddhism claims that a sacred cherry tree provided Maya, the Buddha's virgin mother, with nourishment during her pregnancy.
 According to Danish mythology, if a lady eats the first ripe cherry soon after giving birth to her first child, it will ensure a healthy harvest of cherries.
-Cherries have been employed as symbols of both learning and hiding in several stories.
+Several stories have employed cherries as symbols of both learning and hiding.
 Also known as wild black cherry, wild cherry belongs to the rose family.
-It is most often available in syrup formulations; however, it may also be taken as an extract or tea.
+Most commonly, people find it in syrup formulations, but they can also consume it as an extract or tea.

 Add powdered wild cherry bark to teas and other drinks to give them taste.
 Seldom contained.
 Aromatic Usages: Incense mixtures may also make use of this powder.